 b.) steadfastly refuse to go along with this thinking no matter how attractive it might seem.

 Instead of talking yourself into lapsing you can develop powerful countering and coping statements.
 To do this, it may help to invent and personify an ‘enemy’ who lives in your mind, and whose only purpose is to get you to use.
 The ‘salesman’ (your alter ego) knows you well, and can change form to take advantage of your weakest moments.
 Name your salesman (e.g. gangster, enemy, diplomat, weasel, etc.).
 When urges come, ask yourself, ‘What is she/he telling me now?
 How is she/he trying to trick me?

 When thoughts are identified:

-Later on, you can submit the Salesman’s tricks to an ABC analysis in order to dispute them.
-You usually discover irrational themes and patterns to the thoughts and arguments the Enemy throws at you.
+Later on, you can submit the salesman’s tricks to an ABC analysis in order to dispute them.
+You usually discover irrational themes and patterns in the thoughts and arguments the salesman throws at you.
 While coping statements alone will often work, it is important not to omit disputing.
-If your coping statements aren’t working, it is because you don’t believe them as strongly as you believe your Salesman’s pitch.
-Through disputing we can develop powerful coping statements you fully believe for use in the future.
-Through actually resisting the Salesman’s suggestions, you become increasingly better at doing it.
+If your coping statements aren’t working, it is because you don’t believe them as strongly as you believe your salesman’s pitch.
+Through disputing we can develop powerful coping statements for use in the future.
+Through actually resisting the salesman’s suggestions, you become increasingly better at doing it.